agus-wesly/cws-lang/README.md

 ```

 ### Access and Modify Array
-Use the `jmlh()` built-in functiont to get number of items in array.
+Use the `jmlh()` built-in function to get number of items in array.
 ```
 andai kumpulanData2 = [10, 69, "Hello", sah]; // Non-empty initialization
 tampil("kumpulanData2 berisi " + jmlh(kumpulanData2) +" items.");